 - Conspicuously Light Patch: In the climatic fight scene, Curdie rushes to get a sword from the weapons room.
 It's extremely obvious which weapon he's going to pick up because of this trope.

 - Cute Kitten: Irene's cat Turnip is very adorable.

 - Dark Action Girl: The Queen goblin is the toughest character in the film.

 - Disney Villain Death: Froglip, and a good number of other goblins via the Inevitable Waterfall.

-- Dub Name Change: The hungarian dub renamed Irene to Angelica, Curdie to Kófic and Prince Froglip to Prince Varangy (=Toad).
+- Dub Name Change: In Hungarian, Irene's name is Angelica, Curdie is Kófic and Prince Froglip is Prince Varangy (=Toad).
 Turnip's name was directly translated.
 In German, Irene is called Aline.

 - Gainaxing: The Goblin Queen.

 - Genius Bruiser: The goblin Queen is not only a badass but she covers her Weak Point.
 Considering no other goblin does that she definitely qualifies

 - When the goblins invade, many of the servants (including Lootie) are obviously drunk.

 - One of the goblins licks Lootie when they capture the servants.